top of page

 How to recognize Brand Debt in your business:

-• The "Almost-Right" Client: You’re attracting people who admire your work but don't quite match your level of expertise.
+• The "Almost-Right" Client: You're attracting people who admire your work but don't quite match your level.
+Your brand is a filter.
+When it's misaligned, it attracts people who are responding to an earlier version of your offer.

 When your brand isn't carrying your authority, you have to carry the weight.
 That is a visibility problem disguised as an alignment problem.